MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/get-started-with-teams-essentials.md

 2. **Sign up with your existing email address.** Use an existing email address and follow the instructions to purchase user licenses.
 3. **Review Teams service description.** Visit [Microsoft Teams service description](/office365/servicedescriptions/teams-service-description) to learn more about Microsoft Teams.

-When you've completed these tasks, you're ready to plan, deploy, and use the Teams app.
+When you complete these tasks, you're ready to plan, deploy, and use the Teams app.

 To do that, complete these three steps: